 Start at Kings Norton train station (or even get off the number 11 bus at Cotteridge) and work your way down into Stirchley.
 If you don’t know any of these places I mention, then look them up and give them a follow on the socials!

+Picture and Pint is a great place to meet at the start of the route and sits at the top of the hill.
+Technically it’s Cotteridge, but it spearheads the Stirchley Beer Mile as a micropub.
 Born out of a photographic shop of over 4 decades, Bill built a bar in the middle of the shop, and got an alcohol license.
 The shop is 9-5, and the bar overlaps with 12-11!
 A Guinness can pourer, and multiple keg lines later, as well as a fridge of some other interesting drinks, and this is a great little spot to pop into.
 It opened in December 2024, and it already has a regular crowd.
-Currently Birmingham Brew Co and Purity beers on keg (update June 2025).
-A couple of great choices to sit with and enjoy this quirky and friendly spot.
-When you come out, turn right, and down the hill to our next place!

 The Clubhouse is situated facing the canal on Waterside Business Park.
-You can either skirt through the trading estate on foot, keeping tight to the fence on your right, or go down the canal towpath and pop in through the gates.
 Opening in May 2025, this place has free use games, free arcade games, free table football etc etc, but also has a permanent line on from Uiltje (I’m reliably informed it’s pronounced ‘Aisle-cha’), the lovely Dutch brewery from Harlem.
 Set in a sizeable industrial shed, between Griedy Street and Glasshouse, this sports bar has a decent sized screen and is filled with vintage style sports memorabilia. (their core business is printing high profile sports shirts, but Panini is strong in this one).
-Come out of here and turn left, to literally next door.

-Glasshouse is one of the best breweries in the area, no question.
-It has hop forward beers, with different street food vendors each weekend.
-Great music, a great crowd and a lovely place to spend time enjoying the beer menu.
-When you are done here, pop out onto the canal towpath and turn left again.
+When you are done here, pop out onto the canal towpath (diagonal left as you leave) and turn left again down the towpath.
 About 7 mins down this way, pop up the ramp at Bournville train station and you’ll pop out right by the next top spot!

 This is a large industrial warehouse brew tap, with lots of styles of onsite made craft beer on sale, as well as the occasional guest beer.
 Another brewery with a weekend street food vendor.
 Perfect for lining your stomach, mid-session.
 The huge brew kit is on display for all to see, and there is a choice of inside seating, outside seating, or you can sit under a large gazebo out the front.
 Once you have completed this mini game, come out, and turn right, down the hill.
 At the bottom of the hill, turn right.
 Soon after, you’ll get to the next place just past the school.